lagom/lagom/docs/manual/scala/releases/Migration15.md

 * `com.lightbend.lagom.scaladsl.persistence.jdbc.testkit.TestUtil` (`lagom-scaladsl-persistence-jdbc`)
 * `com.lightbend.lagom.scaladsl.persistence.testkit.AbstractTestUtil` (`lagom-scaladsl-persistence`)

-were all never intended for public consumption, and therfore have been marked deprecated in 1.5.0 for removal in 2.0.0.
+were never intended for public consumption, and therefore have been marked deprecated in 1.5.0 for removal in 2.0.0.